dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

-# 1.2 A First Python Program
+# 1.2 A First Program

 This section discusses the creation of your first program, running the interpreter, and some basic debugging.

 ### Running Python

-Python programs run inside an interpreter.
+Python programs always run inside an interpreter.

-The interpreter is a simple "console-based" application that normally starts from a command shell.
+The interpreter is a "console-based" application that normally runs from a command shell.

 ```bash
 python3